Paul Smith (cricketer, born 1964): Cricket career

 Late in his career, Smith drew great pride from becoming the first white cricketer to play for Cape Town club St. Augustine’s during the dismantling of apartheid.
-This sprang directly from the recommendation of former Warwickshire coach, the late Bob Woolmer, and carried a cultural significance as St. Augustine’s C.C. had famously once been the cricketing home of the legendary Basil D’Oliviera.
+This sprang directly from the recommendation of former Warwickshire coach Bob Woolmer, and carried a cultural significance as St. Augustine’s C.C. had famously once been the cricketing home of the legendary Basil D’Oliviera.

 He retired in 1996, and soon afterwards was quoted in a Sunday tabloid as having admitted to drug use in the latter stages of his career.
 The ECB subsequently banned him for two years.
 Smith formed CWB (Cricket Without Boundaries) with Pertemps Group Chairman Tim Watts, with the aim of linking sport to the classroom and then employment.
 CWB saw a 40% participant return to work.
 Other projects he initiated included Coachright, who linked sport to academic accreditation.
 Over 150 schools and 20 community groups benefited from the initiative.

-He struggled with life after cricket, and moved to America for a time, where he became involved with the Compton Cricket Club in Los Angeles, which seeks to use the spirit and disciplines of cricket to turn youngsters away from crime.
+He struggled with life after cricket, and moved to the U.S.A. for a time, where he became involved with the Compton Cricket Club in Los Angeles, which seeks to use the spirit and disciplines of cricket to turn youngsters away from crime.
 This led to Smith being awarded a Certificate of Appreciation from Los Angeles City in 2003.
 He also works with the Prince's Trust in the U.K.

 In 2007, Smith published a revealing autobiography entitled Wasted?, described by one reviewer as "far from a conventional read" and a work of "refreshing honesty".The book was nominated for the shortlist of the Sunday Times Newspaper Book of the Year Award.